virtualzone/tubewarder/docs/Clients.md

 ```

 # NodeJS (NPM)
-The NodeJS/NPM Client also supports the REST API.
+The [NodeJS/NPM Client](https://www.npmjs.com/package/tubewarder-client) supports the REST API.
 It is written in ECMAScript 2015 (ES6), so make sure you're using an up-to-date version of NodeJS (successfully tested in NodeJS 6 and newer versions).

 Here is an example code which covers all the relevant functionalities of the client library: